RyanSimon/playandchat/README.md

 Since I'm pulling in JSON files and converting them into Objects, GSON was a great choice for JSON to Object conversion.

 #### CircleImageView [[link]](https://github.com/hdodenhof/CircleImageView)
 Great little library that handles the rather common task of taking a Bitmap, and creating a circle out of it.
-Play and Chat's user profile image and games images take advantage of this very useful tool.
+Play and Chat's user profile image and game images take advantage of this very useful tool.

 #### Picasso [[link]](http://square.github.io/picasso/)
 Using the power of the legendary artist (maybe?), the Picasso library eases the pain of querying, caching, and resizing images.